HuviHoberman/ECommerce/README.md

 The project uses a login system so that authorized users can manage categories and products.

-This project uses Entity Framework, AJAX, authorization, and session.
+This project uses MVC, ASP.Net Core, Entity Framework, AJAX, Json, authorization, and session.